fr3ts0n/AndrOBD/README.md

 * Special thanks to [Michal Čihař](https://github.com/nijel) for hosting translations on [weblate.org](http://weblate.org/).)
 </details>

-*Thanks to the open source community, any supporters who pick this project up, AndrOBD will be able to get more development and new features, and hopefully even more than that.*
+*Thanks to the open source community and any supporters who pick this project up, AndrOBD will be able to get more development, new features, and hopefully even more than that.*